Match Day 2021

-Icahn School of Medicine at Mount Sinai's fourth-year MD students participated in one of the most exciting days of any medical student: Match Day.
-The annual event—where graduating students around the country simultaneously discover which residency programs they’ve been matched to—launches students into the next steps of their medical careers.
+The Icahn School of Medicine at Mount Sinai's graduating MD class participated in one of the most exciting days for any medical student: Match Day.
+Across the country, graduating students simultaneously discover which residency programs they’ve been matched—launching them into the next phase of their medical careers.

-Icahn School of Medicine’s graduating medical students matched to many of the nation's most competitive residency programs including: Memorial Sloan Kettering Cancer Center; Brigham & Women’s Hospital, Hospital of the University of Pennsylvania; Yale-New Haven Hospital; Duke University Medical Center; and University of California, San Francisco Medical Center.
+The Icahn School of Medicine’s graduating medical students matched to many of the nation's most competitive residency programs, including the University of Pennsylvania, Johns Hopkins, Brigham and Women’s Hospital, and Washington University.

-Matching is conducted annually by the National Resident Matching Program (NRMP)—a private, not-for-profit organization— which computerizes mathematical algorithms to align the preferences of applicants with the preferences of residency programs available at U.S. teaching hospitals.
+The National Resident Matching Program (NRMP) conducts the Main Residency Match annually through mathematical algorithms to align the preferences of applicants with the preferences of residency programs available at teaching hospitals across the nation.